HumeAI/hume-api-examples/evi-python-example/README.md

 # evi-python-example

 This is a short example of streaming a session with EVI using your device's microphone.
+Install the [dependencies](#dependencies) listed below and then run `python run-evi.py` to run the example.

 NOTE: The Python SDK is currently supported on Mac and Linux, and not yet on Windows.